kszdomagh/SynSeq_LabVIEW_Synthesizer/README.md

-tbd
+work in progress

+SynSeq - LabVIEW Synthesizer with built in 16-step Sequencer

+//---------------------   SIMPLE OVERVIEW   -------------------------------------

-SynSeq is a standalone LabVIEW based sequencer-synthesizer with built-in ADSR Envelope Generator, 16-step sequencer regulated with knobs that allow user to use microtonal music sequeces and TBD
+SynSeq is a standalone LabVIEW based sequencer-synthesizer with built-in ADSR Envelope Generator, 16-step sequencer regulated with knobs that allow user to use microtonal music sequeces and fully explore his creative potential.

-The design was heavily inspired by KORG SR-1, KORG Volca's, Roland drum machines and the modular diy eurorack-compatible synthesizer scene.
+The design was heavily inspired by KORG SR-1, KORG Volca series, old-school Roland drum machines and the modular diy eurorack-compatible synthesizer scene.

+//------------   CONTROLS AND INDICATORS LIST   ---------------------------------

 The program uses 2 {UPDATE WHEN NECESSERY} custom SubVI's:
 	- ADSR_Envelope_Generation_subVI;